cndpost/readings/Readme.md

    Chat UI page in javascript:

-      Following HTML code will be a chat client.
-Save it in index.html and open it in a web browser:
+      Following HTML and javascript code implemented the UI part of the chat-app.

 ```